andrewrgoss/udemy-spark-scala/advanced_examples/README.md

 Wrong Trousers, The (1993)      score: 0.9748681355460885       strength: 103
 Wallace & Gromit: The Best of Aardman Animation (1996)  score: 0.9741816128302572       strength: 58
 ```

+#### Improve the Results
+* Some ideas to try:
+    * Discard bad ratings - only recommend good movies (enforce minimum threshold for ratings score)
+    * Adjust thresholds for minimum co-raters or minimum score
+    * Invent a new similarity metric that takes the number of co-raters into account
+    * Use genre information in u.items to boost scores from movies in the same genre